-Please refer to the instructions in the Additional Information - Proxies section below for details of how to appoint a proxy for these resolutions.
+Please refer to the instructions in the Additional Information - Proxies section on page 4 for details of how to appoint a proxy for these resolutions.

 ADDITIONAL INFORMATION:

 This Notice is accompanied by an Explanatory Memorandum which provides an explanation of the business of the meeting, including the proposed resolutions.